CheloGE/Object_detection_in_urban_environments/writeup.md

 # Object detection project

+* **Author:** Marcelo Roger García
+* **Repo link:** https://github.com/CheloGE/Object_detection_in_urban_environments (Please bear in mind that this is a private repo and I don't want to make it public yet as it is a lot of work to set the environment in google colab and train it) Therefore, I will share with you the repo through [GitFront](https://console.gitfront.io/) which is a nice tool to share private repos.

+I'm sharing with you a print screen with all the commits I did until now. to comply with the 5 commits threshold required:

 The project's goal is to train and evaluate an SSD-resnet50 model to perform Object detection and create boxes around the three following classes:

 * Vehicles
 * Pedestrians
 * Cyclists

 The reason to perform object detection in self-driving cars is to locate possible obstacles and other agents such as the three listed above.
-This way we can avoid collisions and save lifes.
+This way I can avoid collisions and save lifes.

 ## EDA

 Location of Analysis: [Exploratory_Data_Analysis.ipynb](Exploratory_Data_Analysis.ipynb)

-In the EDA we performed some visualizations of the dataset by looking at some images from Waymo's tfrecords and the GT boxes.
+In the EDA I performed some visualizations of the dataset by looking at some images from Waymo's tfrecords and the GT boxes.

 <p align="center"><img src=./Images/EDA_1.JPG height="500"/></p>

 As you can tell from above, pink boxes represent Vehicles, cyan Pedestrians and gold Cyclists.

-The sub dataset that we use from waymo's dataset comprised of 19802 images with 459264 objects in it.
+The sub dataset that I use from waymo's dataset comprised of 19802 images with 459264 objects in it.
 The distribution of the objects of interest is as follows:

 <p align="center"><img src=./Images/EDA_2.JPG height="500"/></p>